Contact Form Basics

 The Content Page

 Just like blog posts and content pages, your form needs a dedicated content page in the back end.
-This should ideally be under the content type Forms and have the Module set to
+Set the "Module" field to

-This is recommended, but optional, as you can put the code for the form into one of the description fields for the content page.
+This is optional, as you can put the code for the form into one of the description fields for the content page.

 This is where you define the format for the email which is sent to you on submission of the form.